wisp-lang/wisp/README.md

 ## Using LispyScript

-1) Typing "lispy" into command prompt will open the REPL.
+1) Typing "lispy" into the command prompt will open the REPL.

 2) Typing "lispy test.ls" will compile "test.ls" into "test.js" in the same folder.

-3) Type "lispy src/test.ls lib/test.js" to be explicit.
+3) Type "lispy src/test.ls lib/test.js" to be more explicit.